Hey guys!

 In general, the chemistry has to be right between the team, because in the heat of the moment everyone's nerves can be on the edge, and coupled with sleep deprivation, it can put a lot of social stress on you, that's why you should:

 I put so much emphasis on keeping it simple earlier because a simple mechanic that is fun, is enough for good gameplay.
 But can achieve so much more, with little effort.
 Add some sounds, add some background noise, add some particle systems and VFX effects.
-Add a nice skybox and tweak the post-processing to the perfect mood:
+Add a nice skybox and tweak the post-processing to the perfect mood.

 A lot of small measures combined can make a big difference!